gniewomir/kabar/README.md

 ?>
 ```

-Then it checks all registered pairs VendorNamespace/path in reverse order (registered last will be tested first) if in provided path exists a directory matching scheme explained above ( $extensionsDirectory.'/ModuleType/ModuleName/ ).
+Then it checks all registered pairs VendorNamespace/path in reverse order (registered last will be tested first).
+If in path for tested namespace exists a directory matching scheme explained above ( $extensionsDirectory.'/ModuleType/ModuleName/ ) module placed there will be loaded, and used from now on.

 For example, if you want to replace or extend core 'Config' module, you just register your namespace and path, and then, when you will try to get 'Config' module instance, it will retrieve your version instead default one.